Adaptive Numerical Solution of Kadanoff-Baym Equations: Numerical Solution of Kadanoff-Baym Equations

 The integrals in Eq.\ \eqref{eq:vide-quadrature} can be evaluated in the same predictor-corrector manner:

 with divided differences defined as

+The main difficulties when evaluating the predictor-corrector Eqs.\ \eqref{eq:adams-explicit} and \eqref{eq:adams-implicit} are that it is challenging to obtain a closed formula for the integrals, and that it is algorithmically expensive to calculate the divided differences via recursive formulas (Eq. \eqref{eq:recursive-derivative}).
+While for equidistant time grids the equations find a simple and compact form~\cite{Haier_1993}, in the non-equidistant case the expressions rapidly become convoluted and complicated to implement.
+These problems can be circumvented by recurrence formulas~\cite{Haier_1993}, which make the evaluation of the integrals and $j$-th derivatives more efficient.

-Since the number of function evaluations per step is constant in this predictor-corrector scheme, ideally $k$ is set to a large value ($\gtrsim 5$), such that the integrator can take large steps and the overall computational cost is reduced.
-For this, both the step size $h_{n} := (t_{n+1} - t_{n})$ and the order $k$ can be automatically adjusted based on local error estimates.
-It is assumed that as $k\to\infty$, the quadrature error approaches zero (in which case the quadrature formula is said to be \textit{convergent}).
-Therefore, an estimate of the local truncation error can be obtained by computing $\tilde{y}_{n+1} - y_{n+1}$, where $\tilde{y}_{n+1}$ is the result of the implicit step using a $(k+1)$-th order formula.
+In between time steps, an estimate of the local truncation error can be obtained by computing $\tilde{y}_{n+1} - y_{n+1}$, where $\tilde{y}_{n+1}$ is the result of the implicit step using a $(k+1)$-th order formula.
+It is assumed that as $k\to\infty$, the error approaches zero (in which case the integral quadrature formula is said to be \textit{convergent}).
 A measure of this error satisfying specific tolerances is obtained via

-and the integration step is accepted if $\|le_{k}(n+1)\|_p \le 1$.
-Given this criterion, the tolerances $\texttt{rtol}$ and $\texttt{atol}$ roughly translate to, respectively, the local number of correct digits and a threshold for the magnitude of the elements of $y$ for which the number of correct digits is guaranteed.
-The next time-step $h_{n+1}$ can then be chosen optimally as\cite{Haier_1993}